 Minneapolis particularly ranks and scores well on getting electricity, employing workers, and resolving insolvency.
 However, the city needs to work on reducing the burden on businesses when it comes to starting a business, paying taxes, and registering property.

 |Minneapolis Individual Category Score|

 |Starting a business||64||78.72|

-United States cities overall rank higher than those of Canada and Mexico; Canadian cities rank in the middle primarily, and Mexican cities rank last.
+Overall, cities in the United States overall rank higher than those of Canada and Mexico.